Hamiltonian formulation of general relativity and post-Newtonian dynamics of compact binaries

 \section{Point-mass representations of spinless black holes}

 This section is devoted to an insight of how black holes, the most compact objects in GR, can be represented by point masses.
 On the other side, the developments in the present section show that point masses, interpreted as fictitious point masses (analogously to image charges in the electrostatics), allow to represent black holes.
 Later on, in the section on approximate Hamiltonians for spinning binaries, neutron stars will also be considered, taking into account their different rotational deformation.
-Tidal deformation will not be considered in this review; for information about this topic the reader is referred to, e.g., \cite{damour-10} and \cite{steinhoff-16}.
+Tidal deformations are considered in Sect.~\ref{sec:tidal}.

 The simplest black hole is a Schwarzschildian one which is isolated and non-rotating.
 Its metric is a static solution of the \emph{vacuum} Einstein field equations.
 In isotropic coordinates, the Schwarzschild metric reads (see, e.g., \citealp{misner-73}) \be \md s^2 = -\left(\frac{\dst 1-\frac{GM}{2rc^2}}{\dst 1+\frac{GM}{2rc^2}}\right)^2 c^2 \md t^2 + \left(1+\frac{GM}{2rc^2}\right)^4 \md{\bf x}^2, \ee where $M$ is the gravitating mass of the black hole and $(x^1,x^2,x^3)$ are Cartesian coordinates in $\mathbb{R}^3$ with $r^2 = (x^1)^2 + (x^2)^2 + (x^3)^2$ and $\md{\bf x}^2 = (\md x^1)^2 + (\md x^2)^2 + (\md x^3)^2$.
-The origin of the coordinate system $r=0$ is not located where the Schwarzschild singularity $R=0$, with $R$ the radial Schwarzschild coordinate, is located, rather it is located on the other side of the Einstein-Rosen bridge, at infinity, where space is flat.
-The point $r=0$ does not belong to the three-dimensional spacelike curved manifold, so we do have an open manifold at $r=0$, a so-called ``puncture'' manifold (see, e.g., \citealp{brandt-97}, \citealp{cook-05}).
+The origin of the coordinate system $r=0$ is not located where the Schwarzschild singularity $R=0$, with $R$ the radial Schwarzschild coordinate, is located, rather it is located on the other side of the Einstein--Rosen bridge, at infinity, where space is flat.
+The point $r=0$ does not belong to the three-dimensional spacelike curved manifold, so we do have an open manifold excluding the point $r=0$, a so-called ``puncture'' manifold (see, e.g., \citealp{brandt-97}, \citealp{cook-05}).
 However, as we shall see below, the Schwarzschild metric can be contructed with the aid of a Dirac $\delta$ function with support at $r=0$, located in a conformally related flat space of dimension smaller than three.
 Distributional sources with support at the Schwarzschild singularity are summarized and treated by \cite{pantoja-02}, \cite{heinzle-02}.